 The Variety of Health Conditions That Medical Marijuana can Treat

 Schedule I drugs like heroin, Lysergic Acid Diethylamide (LSD), and ecstasy are strictly regulated by the Federal Government but Marijuana has be made an exception in some states.
 Marijuana is also classified as a Schedule I drug but it has been given the approval for medical and recreational at some state levels.
-Those state laws allow medical marijuana to be used to treat ailments like Alzheimer’s, cancer, epilepsy, Crohn’s disease, seizures, hepatitis C and a host of others.
+Like in New Jersey, state laws allow medical marijuana to be used to treat ailments like cancer, epilepsy, multiple sclerosis, seizures, muscular dystrophy, and a host of others.
+However, patients will have fewer restrictions if they obtain a New Jersey medical marijuana card online.
 The United States Food and Drug Administration (FDA) has only cannabis use to treat two rare and severe forms of epilepsy: Dravet syndrome and Lennox-Gastaut syndrome.

 Believe it or not, you actually need a license to do meaningful research on marijuana due to the fact that the United States Drug Enforcement Agency (DEA) has limited its access.
 The DEA feels that marijuana, being a schedule I drug, could be misused like other drugs within that category and could be dangerous.
 So many of the breakthrough results from researches can only be found by those licensed medically to get obtain access.
 To get more information on the benefits of medical marijuana, you can ask a registered nurse who has passed the National Council Licensure Examination – Registered Nurse, NCLEX RN.
 This NCLEX RN exam determines if it is safe for a nurse to begin practicing at an entry-level.
 A licensed registered nurses can give you more details you wish to know on medical marijuana.

 Medical Marijuana and what it is all about